Blunkie/UnethicalPlugins-Have-To-Keep-/README.md

 	* WarpCutter - Chops Yew/Magic trees in the woodcutting guild.

 	* WarpGauntlet - Swaps Weapons and prayer in the hunlef fight Eats and drinks as well.
+Corrupted added but untested

 	* WarpSkiller - Does Gem cutting, High alch, Low alch, Superheat for now more to come.